 Walk around the city

 Barcelona is a perfect city for walking.
 The architecture is stunning and there’s so much to see within a small area, from the beach to the parks to the picturesque streets of the Born and Gothic quarters.
 We spent hours wandering around.
 It’s especially nice in good weather to walk down to Barceloneta and take a stroll along the beach promenade.
+You could also hang out on the beach, but if you have a baby, make sure you have a good quality beach tent for some shade.

 I put this park in every post I ever write about Barcelona because I absolutely love it.
 It has a chilled out, friendly vibe and is the perfect respite from the city.
 It was especially good with a baby as it gave us somewhere to relax for a few hours during the day.
 We brought a blanket with us and Otis was entertained staring up at the trees while we all chatted, read and snacked.